vjkapur/vj4anc-site/_pages/vj.md

 I am, in no particular order and among other things:
 - parent to Melina, 5
-- changer of batteries, supergluer of plastic crowns
 - spouse to [Kelly](https://kellybellphotography.com)
-- charger of camera batteries, organizer of memory cards
 - human caretaker to dogs Milo and Leela
 - an eight-year resident of 5C07
 - a lifelong resident of the metro area (born in Arlington, raised in Fairfax and Montgomery Counties)